 Building the best custom home is a dream for many.
 Sometimes it’s chosen because the difference in cost between a whole-house remodel and a custom build doesn’t make financial sense; other times it’s the favored option because the homeowners have found the perfect homesite and know they want to live there forever.

-But it’s not a simple process, which is why you need experienced, expert help.
-Finding a builder who can help you translate your vision to actual living space is a critical step.
+But it’s not a simple process, which is why you need top experienced, expert help.
+Finding a builder who can help you translate your vision to an actual luxury living space is a critical step.

 With that established, let’s look at some of the things Custom Home Magazine is seeing in the world of custom-home design:

 - Homes built to accommodate multiple generations, with amenities like first-floor masters with en-suite bathrooms for aging parents.
 Another way people are planning for the future is by installing basement apartments with elevators to the first floor.

 - Green building practices and energy-efficient design: Today's sustainably designed luxury homes include such things as geothermal roofs, solar panels, locally sourced materials, LED lighting, and, in the best of all cases, LEED certification (the number of homes around the world with LEED-certification doubled from 2011 to 2013, and only continues to grow.)

 - Universal design features that benefit all ages: More interior lighting, more windows, zero-step walkways from driveway to the front door, and casement windows (they are often easier for both children and older adults to manage).

 - Smart and programmable features: We’ve all gotten used to the term “smart home,” meaning a home with modern energy features and technology that can be programmed and controlled remotely.
 The more mainstream examples are things like Nest thermostats and Ring video doorbells, but in a custom home, almost everything you can think of can be pre-planned and built-in using smart features, including HVAC systems, lighting, smart windows, home audio and home theater amenities, and deadbolts that can be operated from a keypad or smartphone.